 Meet Our Team

 Donna Cox Baker, Editor-in-Chief.
 In 2002 Donna left her first career as a communications director in an international computer corporation to pursue her passion for history.
 She took the helm at Alabama Heritage and now also acquires history texts for the University of Alabama Press.
 Until 2019, she will also be serving as the co-chair of the Statewide Initiatives Committee of the Alabama Bicentennial Commission.
-Genealogy is her personal passion, and she owns and hosts a blog called “The Golden Egg Genealogist."
+Genealogy is her personal passion, and Donna owns and hosts a blog called “The Golden Egg Genealogist."
 She is the author of Views of the Future State: Afterlife Beliefs in the Deep South, 1820-1865.
 Donna has a PhD in history and is proud to call four of Alabama’s universities her alma mater—Montevallo, Auburn, UAB, and Alabama.

 Larry Davenport (Nature Journal) holds a Ph.D. in biology from the University of Alabama.
 He is a professor of Biological and Environmental Sciences at Samford University in Birmingham, where he teaches courses on general botany, plant taxonomy, and wetlands.
 In 2007, he was named Alabama Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.
 Dr. Davenport has contributed his Nature Journal column to Alabama Heritage since 1993.
 This column inspired his award-winning book Nature Journal (University of Alabama Press, 2010).